nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 When you first launch DietLAH!, some sample data will already be loaded.

-DietLAH! uses this information to provide personalized recommendations based on your personal goals and current characteristics.
+DietLAH! uses your information to provide personalized recommendations based on your personal goals and current characteristics.

 <div markdown="span" class="alert alert-primary">
     ✏️ <strong>Note:</strong> You need to enter this command before all other commands will work!
 Also, note that you need to clear the sample data before you can use this command!